 These metals form ionic compounds with other electronegative atoms.
 More accurately, the term alkali refers to the carbonate or the hydroxide of an alkali metal.
 They also have basic properties.
 They are bitter in taste, slippery, and react with acids, to neutralize them.

 Various scientists defined “base” differently.
 Arrhenius defines it as a substance that donates OH- ions to the solution.
 Bronsted- Lowry defines a base as a substance that can accept a proton.
 According to Lewis, any electron donor is a base.
 According to the Arrhenius definition, a compound should have a hydroxide anion and the ability to donate it as a hydroxide ion to be a base.
 However, according to Lewis and Bronsted- Lowry, there can be molecules, which don’t possess hydroxides but can act as a base.
 For instance, NH3 is a Lewis base, because it can donate the electron pair on nitrogen.
 Likewise, Na2CO3 is a Bronsted- Lowry base without hydroxide groups but can accept hydrogens.

 Bases have a slippery soap like feeling and a bitter taste.
 They react easily with acids producing water and salt molecules.
-Caustic soda, ammonia, and baking soda are some of the common bases we come across very often.
-Bases can be categorized into two, based on their ability to dissociate and produce hydroxide ions.
-Strong bases like NaOH, KOH, are completely ionized in a solution, to give ions.
+Caustic soda, ammonia, and baking soda are some of the common bases.
+We can categorize these compounds into two groups, depending on their ability to dissociate and produce hydroxide ions.
+They are strong and weak bases.
+Strong bases like NaOH, KOH, can completely ionize in a solution, to give ions.
 Weak bases like NH3 partially dissociate and give fewer amounts of hydroxide ions.